JosephLai241/URS/README.md

 This suite of tools can be used *after* scraping data from Reddit.
 Both of these tools analyze the frequencies of words found in submission titles and bodies, or comments within JSON scrape data.

+There are a few ways you can quickly get the correct filepath to the scrape file:

-***TIPS:*** Drag and drop the file into the terminal to quickly get the correct filepath.
-Tab completion support is also included in most terminals if you want to type the filepath instead.
+* Drag and drop the file into the terminal.
+* Partially type the path and rely on tab completion support to finish the full path for you.

 Running either tool will create the `analytics` directory within the date directory. **This directory is located in the same directory in which the scrape data resides**.
 For example, if you run the frequencies generator on February 16th for scrape data that was captured on February 14th, `analytics` will be created in the February 14th directory.
 Command history will still be written in the February 16th `urs.log`.